ashismo/ashismo.github.com/_posts/repository/2015-06-19-Release-Management-In-SVN.md

  * Single repository for multiple projects OR
  * Mix and match of the above approach

-All the abobe mentioned approaches have some pros and cons. **multiple repository** is more moduler but maintainability of the projects is very difficult.
+All the abobe mentioned approaches have some pros and cons.
+**multiple repository** is more moduler but maintainability of the projects is very difficult.
 Where as the **single repository** approach will help you to manage projects more smoothly.
 However, if you set triggr of checked-in files, then there is a chance that unrelated people or group of perople will receive email notifications as multiple projects are managed under same repository.
 In case of **Mix and match** approach, you can goup logical projects into single repository so number of repository will get reduced.

+## Repository Layout

+Suppose you have three projects called Calculator, calendar and spreadsheet.
+You can layout your project in one of the following ways